boldlink/terraform-aws-ecs/README.md

 - Deploy related multiple resources for your application at once

 Examples available [here](./examples)

+### Troubleshooting ALB Target Group Health Check Failure
+If you encounter any health check failures while using this module, please consider the following steps to troubleshoot the issue:

+1. Verify Docker Container Port Mapping: Ensure that the port mapping between the Docker container and the host port is accurately configured.
+Incorrect port mapping can lead to health check failures.

+2. Adjust ALB Health Check Interval: Some applications require a longer time to become fully operational.
+Make sure the health check interval of your Application Load Balancer (ALB) is appropriately set to allow enough time for the application to start and respond to health checks.

+3. Validate Target Group Health Check Endpoint: Verify that the endpoint used for the target group health checks is correct and returns a 200 status code.
+This ensures that the health checks are performed against the intended endpoint.

+4. Verify ALB Security Group Inbound Traffic: When using an Application Load Balancer, ensure that the port configured in your application is allowed in the ALB security group's inbound traffic rules.
+By default, the service security group in this module only permits traffic from the ALB security group for the specified ports.
+Adjust the security group rules accordingly to allow traffic from the desired ports.

+For more detailed information on troubleshooting ALB health check failures, you can refer to this [Stack Overflow post](https://stackoverflow.com/questions/54503360/aws-ecs-error-task-failed-elb-health-checks-in-target-group).
+It provides additional insights and solutions to common issues related to ALB health checks.

 ## Usage
 **NOTE**: These examples use the latest version of this module